 Master of Science in Speech-Language Pathology

 The Master of Science in Speech-Language Pathology degree at Idaho State University is the only ASHA-accredited Speech-Language Pathology program in Idaho.
 Dedicated to enriching the lives of those with communication needs, the program has a strong evidence-based practice clinical focus that provides graduating students with the tools to work in educational, medical, or other clinical settings with children and/or adults with communicative needs.
 We offer a 24-month full-time campus program, offered on both of our traditional campuses - Pocatello or Meridian, or a 36-month part-time Online program.
-A student needs to have completed a Bachelor Degree (B.S./B.A.) in Communication Sciences and Disorders, or equivalent, in order to apply to our graduate program.
+A student needs to have completed a Bachelor Degree (B.S./B.A.) in Communication Sciences and Disorders, or equivalent, before beginning the graduate program.
+You may apply while in process of taking coursework.
+The deadline for the fall 2021 cohort is Feb.
+1, 2021.
 We take pride in high standards for both faculty and students; strong clinical education makes our program one of the best!

 Visit the ISU 2020/2021 graduate catalog for specific Master of Science in SLP degree requirements

 Prior to applying to our online program, please check to see if your state is served.

 Our campus program is a 2-year program that includes both academic coursework and clinical work on and off campus.
 Our campus-based students begin clinical practicum in their first semester of graduate education along with didactic courses.
 Each student is able to pursue a wide range of clinical assignments, with community practica in the summer and second year of study, culminating in an 8-week full-time externship in the final summer semester.
 Students work with clients of all ages, as well as across multiple disorder areas.
 Students successfully completing the master's degree will be prepared to take the Praxis examination and enter the workforce to help those with communication needs.